-I was the guest of JetBlue to try out their trans-continental premium inflight service, Mint.
+We were the guest of JetBlue to try out their trans-continental premium inflight service, Mint.
 Mint, which operates between New York’s JFK Airport and San Francisco International and Los Angeles International airports, is the carrier’s twist on first or business class.
-As usual, it was a great flight, and below is a list of my eight favorite things about it.
+As usual, it was a great flight, and below is a list of our eight favorite things about it.

 01 of 08